- What is the difference between Juvenile Court and Family Court?

 According to WI Statute 48.40(2), the severing of rights, powers, privileges, immunities, duties and obligations existing between parent and child, pursuant to a court order, voluntarily or involuntarily in the best interest of the child

-- My child was a victim of a fight by another party.
+- My child was a victim in a fight with another party.
 May I file a restraining order on behalf of my child?

 Yes.
 Advocates from the Sojourner Family Peace Center will take you step-by-step through the process.
 Walk-ins are welcome, Monday through Friday at 9, 10, & 10:45 a.m., and 1 & 2 p.m.
 The whole process will take a few hours.
 You may contact the S.F.P.C. at the Milwaukee County Courthouse, 901 North Ninth Street, Milwaukee, WI 53233, Room 711, Phone 278-5079, Fax 223-1807.